FE4003 - Quantitative Methods for Banking, Finance and Economics (2021/22)

 Written; problem solving; quantitative and analytical skills are developed and

 The formative and summative assessments and feedback practices are informed by reflection, consideration of professional practice, and subject-specific knowledge and educational scholarship

 There is a formative peer assessment in week 4 which supports students in developing for summative assessment, in-class test.
 It allows students to reflect on their own learning and provide peer feedback.

 During seminars students receive formative feedback on their knowledge and understanding of mathematical and statistical methods and their application to problems by working though exercises and problems which they prepare before the session.
 This preparation and feedback provides support for students when they later tackle problems set in summative assessment such as In-class tests and final exam.

-There are four summative assessments consisting of two In-class test in weeks 11, and 23 covering learning outcomes 1 and 2, group presentation and report (1500 words) in week 14 assessing learning outcome 3, and a two-hours unseen final exam assessing learning outcome 4.
+There are four summative assessments consisting of two In-class test in weeks 11, and 23 covering learning outcomes 1 and 2, group presentation and submission of slides in week 14 assessing learning outcome 3, and a two-hours unseen final exam assessing learning outcome 4.

 Assessment components are designed to test students’ knowledge and understanding of mathematical and statistical concepts and theories and applications to economics, finance and banking.
-The group report is designed to test students’ ability to apply statistical techniques and IT software to real data.
-Students are required to collect, present, analyse and interpret data and write a 1500 words report.
+The group presentation is designed to test students’ ability to apply statistical techniques and IT software to real data.
+Students are required to collect, present, analyse and interpret data and make a power point presentation and submit slides.

 Students team work and presentation skills are developed and assessed.

 Revision activities and sessions are delivered before each in-class test and final exam to provide support for students.
 This should boost students’ confidence and improve their performance.